ZergD/monitoring_microservices/README.md

 # monitoring_microservices

-A REST server with Django framework creates an endpoint at the adress:
+A REST server with Django framework creates an endpoint at the address:

 ## Get ressources usage:
 http://127.0.0.1:8000/ressources-usage/